top of page

 When alcohol isn’t the main event, your location can shine in all its quirky, heartfelt glory.

-🪩 Crank Up the Entertainment
+Crank Up the Entertainment

 Without a bar to gather around, your guests need other ways to mingle and connect—and that's where you get to have fun.
+Here are some ideas to keep the energy high:

 • Have a DJ that's been well briefed on your music taste